namboy94/toktokkie/README.md

 3. Uncheck "Always show this dialog after connecting" on first connection to a server

 And now you should be set!

+Disclaimer:

+The developer(s) of this software is/are not liable for any unlawful use of the provided software.